vasudev-sharma/ML-Pipeline-with-VertexAI-for-batch-and-real-time-serving/README.md

 <!-- What will be the considered the input to the model -->

 ## Local testing
-1. `docker build -f Dockerfile.production . -t inference_image`
+1. `docker build -f Dockerfile.inference . -t inference_image`
 2. `